railwayapp/docs/src/pages/getting-started.md

 We will inject all the environment variables inside your current Railway [environment](develop/environments).
 This allows your application to take advantage of your plugins and any environment variables you wish to set up.

+Lets make a tiny change to our application.
+Open

 ## Deploy